MMohamed-0/cybersecurity-portfolio/tools-and-scripts/bash/recon-script/README.md

   3. Runs multiple reconnaissance tools against the target:
      - Nmap for port and service discovery
      - Whois for registration infomation
      - Nslookup for DNS resolution
+     - Ping for testing connectivity by sending exactly four packets
-  5. Saves the output of each toolinto separate, clearly named files for later analysis
+  5. Saves the output of each tool into separate, clearly named files for later analysis

 ## Improvments and Updates
- The reconassiance tool has been updated to include the creation of a report within a .md file instead of having results show directly on the terminal.
+ The reconassiance tool has been updated to include the creation of a report within a .md file instead of having results show into multiple .txt files.
 The .md file can be found in a created directory named 'recon-report-(IP address)'.
 The IP address is IP you have inputted to be scanned.

 ## Ethical Use